 - Share the Story: Have a conversation with your child about abuse and neglect (see attached “Helping Parents Talk to Children” below) then share the story of how it went so that other parents can learn from your experience.

-- Ask and Keep Asking: Ask the professionals who work with your child what they are doing to protect your child from abuse, neglect, and bullying, and share the resulting reactions, information, resources, programs, and questions so that we recognize the best and challenge everyone else.
-Ask neighbors and coaches and summer camps about safety issues.
+- Recognize the Best and Challenge Everyone Else: Ask the professionals who work with your child what they are doing to protect your child from abuse and neglect, then share the resulting reactions, information, resources, programs, and questions so that we recognize the best and challenge everyone else.

 You can be “the guy” for our kids, and so can we.
 We can all learn to promote safety skills for our kids until they can be their own best advocates.
 The first step is raising awareness; the next is understanding what practical actions you can take to prevent any safety issues.